Gubbi Veeranna: Film production

 One of the early pioneers of Kannada cinema, Gubbi Veeranna started a limited company called Karnataka Films Productions to produce films.
 His first production was a movie 'Song of Life' in 1930, followed by 'His Love Affair' in 1931.
 He then produced 'Harimaya' in 1932 followed by the evergreen comedy Sadarame in 1935, in which he acted in the lead role.
 The film had C.I.D.
 Sakunthala, Ashwathama and B. Jayamma in the cast and was directed by Raja Chandrasekar.
 He then produced Subhadra which had Honnappa Bhagavathar in the lead.

 In 1942, he produced Jeevana Nataka with Kemraj Urs in the lead.
 He again acted in the lead role in the film Hemareddy Mallamma, in 1945.
 He produced Sathya Shodhanai in 1953, which was a Tamil Film and had again starred Honnappa Bhagavathar.
 Karnataka Gubbi Productions was later called as The Karnataka Films Ltd., it is attributed to have started the film career of Rajkumar when it agreed to offer him the lead role in his first film Bedara Kannappa.

-He has also produced silent movies like His Love Affair which was directed by a foreigner, Raphel Algoet.
-In this film, the lead role of the actor was played by Gubbi Veeranna himself and the actress was none other than his wife, Jayamma.
-In 1956, he produced Sadaarme, which had T.N.
-Balakrishna in lead and also had Kalyan Kumar.
-It was the remake of 1936 movie with the same name.
-In 1959, he produced Sahodhari, a Tamil Film which had K. Balaji in the Lead.
+He also produced silent movies like His Love Affair which was directed by a foreigner, Raphel Algoet.
+In this film, the lead role of the actor was played by Gubbi Veeranna himself and the female lead by his wife, Jayamma.
+In 1956, he produced Sadaarme, which had T. N. Balakrishna in lead and also had Kalyan Kumar.
+It was the remake of the 1936 movie of the same name.
+In 1959, he produced Sahodhari, a Tamil film with K. Balaji in the lead role.